alarifgit/hackintosh-DellLatitude5400/README.md

 # Hackintosh for Dell Latitude 5400 (forked from https://github.com/msbence/hackintosh-DellLatitude5400 but these are my own EFI files with some borrowing from msbence)

 ---
+**2025 Update: This laptop broke on me a long time ago and as such I no longer have a means to update this.

 **NOTE: I originally used msbence's EFI files to get my Latitude 5400 working, which worked perfectly but I noticed a few things like the lack of HfsPlus.efi, a lot of redundant files that either aren't present or are disabled in the config.plist, as well as the config.plist patch for ECDV to EC but there not being any SSDT patches for this**